ricacostt/100-days-of-code/log.md

 ## Day 94: December 14, 2022
 Started learning typescript and how to use it with React.
 Practiced by converting a to-do app from JavaScript to Typescript.

+## Day 95: December 15, 2022
+start a mini TypeScript React app this morning about pokemons;
+learnt about debugging and practiced using vscode debugger tool